I-am-PUID-0/DUMB_docs/docs/api/logs.md

 # Logs API

-The **Logs API** allows clients to retrieve recent logs captured by DMB and served through the API.
+The **Logs API** allows clients to retrieve recent logs captured by DUMB and served through the API.

 ---